Covid 19 pandemic practice update July 2021

 - Level 1 restrictions in dental practice continue under guidance from the Australian Health Protection Principal Committee and Australian Dental Association (ADA).
 Level 0 is ‘normal’.

-- We continue to work within a pandemic with all its health implications and limitations including worldwide shortage of PPE.
+- We continue to work within a pandemic with all its health implications and limitations.

 - The practice Covid 19 Safe Plan is endorsed by ADA and meets Tasmanian Government Worksafe guidelines.